admazzola/bronzeage-node/README.md

 The Decentraland node is a fork of [bcoin](https://github.com/bcoin-org/bcoin), a Bitcoin full-node implementation in JavaScript.
 In what follows we describe all the places where we depart from Bitcoin.

+The 'Revolt' client uses the AFrame framework for building and rendering 3D content on land tiles.
+We do not use Unity like early builds Stone Age and Bronze Age because it is a centralized for-profit editor and is not nearly as light-weight, malleable, or versatile.

 ### Consensus rules